JasonEric1990/unix-basic-instructions/README.md

 # unix-basic-instructions

-<a>UNIX is a platform to let you can control , maintain the file and the system</a>
+<c>UNIX is a platform to let you can control , maintain the file and the system</c>

 <b>show the files in the same level catalog:</b>